Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A developer wants to quickly deploy and manage his application in the AWS Cloud, but he doesn’t have any experience with cloud computing.
+### A developer wants to quickly deploy and manage his application in the AWS Cloud, but he doesn't have any experience with cloud computing.
 Which of the following AWS services would help the developer achieve his goal?

 - [ ] AWS Fargate.
 - [ ] AWS Batch.